Managing emoji packs¶

 mix pleroma.emoji gen-pack PACK-URL

 Currently, only .zip archives are recognized as remote pack files and packs are therefore assumed to be zip archives.
 This command is intended to run interactively and will first ask you some basic questions about the pack, then download the remote file and generate an SHA256 checksum for it, then generate an emoji file list for you.

 The manifest entry will either be written to a newly created

-index.json file or appended to the existing one, replacing the old pack with the same name if it was in the file previously.
+pack_name.json file (pack name is asked in questions) or appended to the existing one, replacing the old pack with the same name if it was in the file previously.